Social recommendations like +1s on GooglePlus, Facebook shares, likes, and comments, etc. are called social signals.

-- Which social campaigns are performing the best on these social networks?
+- Which posts are performing the best on these social networks?

 - And more …

-With SocialMetricsPro, all of this information is available on-demand, with a single click.
+With SocialMetricsPro, all of this information is available on-demand, with just one click.

-- Widgets & Extensions Ready.
-You can extend the plugin’s functionality with built-in and external widgets.
-View updated information from your WordPress dashboard, display popular content on your sidebar or anywhere in your site using widgets.
+- Social Metrics Pro Is Widgets & Extensions Ready.
+You can extend its functionality using built-in and external widgets.
+Access updated information right on your WordPress admin bar, display popular content on your sidebar or anywhere in your site using widgets.

-- Plugin uses very little resources.
-The plugin can generate reports fast, using minimal hosting resources.
-The tool also includes the amount of time it took to retrieve information and the server memory used to compile data.
+- Low server resource consumption.
+Social metrics reports are generated very quickly, consuming little hosting resources.
+The tool also displays the amount of time it took to retrieve the information and the server resources consumed when gathering and compiling data.

-- Export Data To Excel: You can export filtered data and custom queries to Excel for further analysis.
-Data can be exported in tab-delimited and comma-separated file formats, and imported to Excel or the spreadsheet application of your choice.
+- Export Data: You can export data to Excel for further analysis.
+Data can be exported in tab-delimited and comma-separated file formats, and imported to the spreadsheet application of your choice.

-(Social Metrics Pro is really simple to use … just change reds into greens!)
+(Social Metrics Pro is simple to use … just convert more red squares into greens!)

-Here are a couple of the testimonials plugin users have provided for Social Metrics Pro:
+Here are a couple of the testimonials plugin users have written about the Social Metrics Pro plugin:

 ”As with any cool plugin, it solves a very simple problem – how to view how well your WordPress posts are being promoted.”
 Adam Small, Marketing Tech Blog

-A practical, step-by-step guide on how to optimize your campaigns and improve your social media strategy (i.e. how to turn reds into greens) is also included.
+Social Metrics Pro includes a practical guide containing useful advice on how to optimize your social media strategy (i.e. how to turn reds into greens).

-Social Metrics Pro is well-supported, and comes with free support and free lifetime updates, backed by a risk-free, 60-day, full money-back guarantee.
+The plugin is well-supported, and comes with free support and free lifetime updates, backed by a no-risk, sixty-day, full money-back guarantee.

 SocialMetricsPro plugin is available in two editions:

-- Single Site Licensing – This enables you to set up SocialMetricsPro on a single web site.
-Includes free lifetime upgrades and free support.
+- Single Site License – This enables you to configure SocialMetricsPro on a single site.
+Pricing includes free lifetime upgrades and free support.
 Cost = $27.00 (one-time).

-- Multi-Site Edition – This enables you to configure SocialMetricsPro on all web sites that you own.
-It includes free lifetime updates and support.
+- Multiple Sites Licensing – This enables you to configure SocialMetricsPro on unlimited domains that you own.
+It includes free lifetime upgrades and support.
 Cost = $47.00 (one-time).

-Note: The price of the product depends on whether there are any promotions or limited-time specials being offered.
-Currently, the software sells for the amounts shown above.
-This may not be the actual pricing charged by the software developer when you visit the product site and there may be additional upsells or one-time offers after you’ve purchased.
+Please Note: Current pricing for the Social Metrics Pro software can vary, depending on whether there are any promotions or limited-time special offers.
+Presently, the product retails for the pricing shown above.
+This may not be the actual pricing set by the product developer when you visit the plugin site and you may be shown additional upsells or one-time offers after you’ve purchased.

-Check the plugin’s website for the current pricing:
+Check the plugin’s website for current pricing details:

 SocialMetricsPro requires a self-hosted installation of WordPress and can be instantly downloaded after purchase.

-SocialMetricsPro is ideal for beginners and advanced users alike.
-It tracks Tweets, Likes, Pins, +1s and more right from your WP dashboard.
+SocialMetricsPro is an ideal tool for beginners and advanced WordPress users alike.
+It tracks Tweets, Likes, Pins, +1s and more right from your WordPress admin area.

-Get Social Metrics Pro if you own or manage WordPress sites and would like to make social marketing campaigns work for you.
+We recommend Social Metrics Pro if you own or manage WordPress sites and want to make social marketing measurable.